vishalsingh-2005/Smart-College01/replit.md

 7. ✅ Added assignment submission system for students
 8. ✅ Implemented strict role-based access control with ownership checks for teacher assignments
 9. ✅ Updated dashboard with all new features for each role

-**Previous Fixes:**
-1. ✅ Resolved 403 Forbidden error on POST requests by adding CSRF_TRUSTED_ORIGINS configuration
+10. ✅ Resolved 403 Forbidden error on POST requests by adding CSRF_TRUSTED_ORIGINS configuration
-2. ✅ Added REST API endpoint at `/attendance/api/mark/` for programmatic attendance marking
+11. ✅ Added REST API endpoint at `/attendance/api/mark/` for programmatic attendance marking
-3. ✅ Configured CSRF_TRUSTED_ORIGINS to dynamically read from REPLIT_DOMAINS environment variable
+12. ✅ Configured CSRF_TRUSTED_ORIGINS to dynamically read from REPLIT_DOMAINS environment variable

 **Application Status:** Fully functional and ready for use